 Years 1 and 2

-We offer support for first and second-year students via the Student Pastoral Support (SPS) team in the Stopford Building, led by the Academic Lead for Student Welfare.
+We offer support for first and second-year students via the Student Pastoral Support (SPS) team in the Stopford Building, led by the Academic Lead for Student Wellbeing.

 In addition, support from a network of academic and administrative staff at the wider University is available.